-Before we get to that, let's continue the history lesson after Tesla's CEO, Elon Musk started touting the coin and inadvertently started the meme coin outpouring in 2020 and beyond.
+Before we get to that, let's continue the history lesson after Tesla's CEO, Elon Musk, started touting the coin and inadvertently started the meme coin outpouring in 2020 and beyond.

 Elon Musk's Dubious Relationship with Dogecoin

-From its high point in 2018 until about 2021, Dogecoin's price dropped down and stayed relatively steady at around $0.001.
+From its high point in 2018 until about 2021, Dogecoin's price dropped and stayed relatively steady at around $0.001.
 During the pandemic's height in 2020, small retail investors started driving the stock market higher and higher.
 That's why some Tiktokers started a following to push Dogecoin up to a dollar.

-On April 18, 2021, Dogecoin surged to $0.40 to the supporters' delight!
-Just a few weeks later, it hit its $0.68 all time high on May 6th, 2021.
+On April 18, 2021, Dogecoin surged to $0.40, to the supporters' delight!
+A few weeks later, it hit its $0.68 all-time high on May 6th, 2021.
 This was just two days before Elon Musk hosted the famous American sketch-comedy show Saturday Night Live (SNL).
-Fans, supporters, and investors were all waiting for Musk to give a special announcement or mention to Dogecoin.
-At that time, the announcement would've sent the price up to a dollar.
+Fans, supporters, and investors were all waiting for Musk to give a special announcement or mention Dogecoin.
+The announcement would've sent the price up to a dollar at that time.

-Musk said, “Shiba Inu!”
+Musk said: “Shiba Inu!”

 By June 2021, the price fell back down to $0.42.
-It has continued in a downward trend to the present time, where it's hovering around $0.16.
+It has continued downward to the present time, hovering around $0.16.